LocalT0aster/Notes/Course/ProbStat/week01-notes.md

   - Think of the state of nature as the complete list of all possible outputs, which we can never fully see, and the sample as a small subset we actually measure.
   - Examples from the lecture: all possible responses of a large AI model, all heights in a city, or all device lifetimes from a factory.
 - Tiny example.
-  - Population heights: the true heights of everyone in Kazan form the state of nature; the thousand people you measure in a study form your sample.
+  - Population heights: the true heights of everyone in Kazan form the state of nature; the thousand peoe you measure in a study form your sample.

 ### 2.3 Sample mean (measure of location)
 - Plain-language definition.